mohitjoping/mohitjoping/README.md

 - 👯 I’m looking to collaborate on **ProActive**

-- 🤝 I’m looking to connect with people who are intrested in
+- 🤝 I’m looking to connect with people who are interested in
   > - Web Development
   > - FrontEnd
   > - BackEnd